SiamShekh/pump.fun/README.md

 ### **Saturday Routine (August 17, 2024)**

 **10:15 AM - 12:15 PM: Work on Hero Section**
-- Make the search bar overlay on the image functional using an API.
 - Ensure the search bar works correctly on the hero image.

 **12:15 PM - 12:45 PM: Lunch Break**